 This is a very mild chili, which makes it great to serve for kids.
 We didn't use all of the typical chili seasonings.

-If you'd like a spicier chili you can add jalapeño peppers, chili powder, and/or add a few pinches of cayenne pepper.
+If you'd like a spicier chili you can add jalapeño peppers, chili powder, add a few pinches of cayenne pepper, or substitute the spices for 2-4 tablespoons of 2 Minute Easy Taco Seasoning Mix.
 A few splashes of hot sauce once served is also yummy!

 You really can't go wrong with chili toppings.
 When you start with something that's delicious on it's own, it can only get better with these toppings.